Tips for finding boarding schools

 Weekly or fortnightly boarding

 Children leave the school at the weekend or every other weekend.
-While this isn’t perfect for most overseas parents, it may work well if you have a reliable carer or guardian in the boarding school country.
+While this isn’t perfect for most overseas parents, it may work well if you have a reliable carer or guardian very close by.

 What next?
 School open days.

 Once you’ve researched the schools thoroughly, you then need to visit them.